 Fake Memories: Hiyama swaps out Yuka’s visit to his house for a visit to the park.

-Faking the Dead: Though it is considered unknown the last pages in the final chapter shows a person who looks like Hiyama walk among a group of people and remain hidden.
+Faking the Dead: Though it is considered unknown, the last pages in the final chapter show a person who looks like Hiyama walk among a group of people and remain hidden.

 Hidden Eyes: Hiyama, when he is being bullied in the first chapter.